Welding machines

 Hot gas or hot blade welding

 When using these two welding techniques, the individual components are joined solely by heating.
-The hot-gas welding process uses a small-diameter PVC rod to bond the two parts together.
-The use of a flashlight enables heating to take place without the material coming into direct contact with the material.
-Blade welding is generally carried out with dedicated equipment, enabling much greater welding precision.
-Heated blades or mirrors are placed between the layers to be joined to heat them up.
-Once these are sufficiently hot, the blades are removed and the parts are sealed.
-These two processes, applied to plastics, can also be used to join metals such as aluminum or steel, depending on the thickness of the metal.
+The hot-gas welding process involves adding material with a small-diameter PVC rod, to enable the two parts to be bonded together.
+The use of a flashlight enables heating to be carried out without the material coming into direct contact with the material.
+Welding with heated blades is generally carried out with dedicated equipment, enabling much greater welding precision.
+Heated mirrors or blades are placed between the layers to be joined to heat them up.
+Once these are sufficiently hot, the blades are removed and the parts sealed.
+These two processes, applied to plastics in this way, can also be used to join metals such as aluminum or steel, depending on the thickness of the metal.

 Linear or rotary friction welding

-The processes in question involve applying high pressure to the plastic parts to be joined, to weld them together.
-To speed up the process, the areas in contact can also be heated.
-To ensure the strength of the joint, or to complete it with new layers of material, additional pressure is applied during assembly.
-The linear friction process simply requires the use of a specialized press.
-For rotary friction, the press must operate at high speed, with two surfaces to be welded in tension and in close proximity to each other.
-This causes localized heating, leading to fusion of the surfaces in question.
+The processes in question involve applying high pressure to the plastic parts to be joined, in order to weld them together.
+To speed up the process, it is also possible to add heating to the zones in contact.
+To ensure the strength of this joint, or to complete it with new layers of material, additional pressure is applied during assembly.
+The application of the linear friction process simply requires the use of a specialized press.
+For rotary friction, the press must operate at high speed, with two surfaces to be welded under tension and very close together.
+This causes localized heating, leading to melting of the surfaces in question.

 Ultrasonic or high-frequency welding

 Both processes are based on internal rather than external heating of the materials to be welded.
-High-frequency and ultrasonic presses are based on a platen to support the material under tension, and an electrode.
-These electrodes cause molecules to vibrate on a very small scale, either by waves (ultrasound) or by an electromagnetic field (high-frequency), thus heating the material from the inside towards the surface.
-These latest plastic welding processes are based on the most recent, high-performance technologies.
-They enable more precise welds and more accurate work than other processes.
+The operation of high-frequency and ultrasonic presses is based on a platen to support the material under tension and an electrode.
+These electrodes cause molecules to vibrate on a very small scale, either by waves (ultrasound) or by an electromagnetic field (high-frequency), thus heating the material from the inside to the surface.
+These latest plastic welding processes are based on the latest, most efficient technologies.
+In fact, they produce more precise welds and more meticulous work than other processes.

 What materials can be joined using a welding machine?